heisade/heisade.cybersecurityjourney.github.io/projects/Project 1: Scanning and Enumerating a Local Network with Nmap on Kali Linux.md

 Major ports open: PORT 21 AND PORT 22
 As we can see from the zerotier installation gpg might have been included in it

+COMMANDS USED ON ZEROTIER:

+sudo zerotier-cli join {Network ID}
+  This command added my device to the ZeroTier network with the specified Network ID.
+  It returned '200 join OK'

+sudo zerotier-cli leave {Network ID}
+  This command removed my device from the specified ZeroTier network.

 COMMANDS USED ON NMAP:

 nmap {IP ADDRESS}/24